usnistgov/ndn-dpdk/README.md

 NDN-DPDK is a set of high-speed [Named Data Networking (NDN)](https://named-data.net/) programs developed with [Data Plane Development Kit (DPDK)](https://www.dpdk.org/).
 It includes a network forwarder and a traffic generator.

+This software is developed at [Advanced Network Technologies Division](https://www.nist.gov/itl/antd) of [National Institute of Standards and Technology](https://www.nist.gov).
+It is in pre-release stage and will continue to be updated.

 ## Installation

 Requirements: